-"I want a cavaquinho inspired on this one.
-It belonged to my father".
-An old cavaquinho (the one on the right) comes to my hands.
-A cavaquinho, for those who might not know, is a traditional Portuguese instrument that gave origin to the ukulele, you can read more about it in a post called Dalarnas ukulele.
-This old exemplar was patched, covered with a dark synthetic varnish on the back, neck and sides.
-It had a fragile sculpture on the headstock.
+"I would like a cavaquinho inspired by this one, which belonged to my father," the client said as an old cavaquinho was placed in my hands.
+The cavaquinho is a traditional Portuguese instrument that originated the ukulele.
+This old instrument had been patched and covered in a dark synthetic varnish on the back, neck, and sides, with a fragile sculpture on the headstock.

-Varnishing the instrument: alchemy, mix of natural elements, it smells of Morocco, Greece, India and Thailand here, it is good to travel.
-The wood shows a shine that I like, it reflects my reflexes.
-I did not glue the bridge on the top before the varnish believing in the maintenance of the acoustic phenomena that until then had been defined.
+Varnishing the instrument was like alchemy, a mix of natural elements that smelled of different countries.
+The wood showed a shine that I liked, reflecting my reflexes.
+I did not glue the bridge on the top before the varnish, believing in the maintenance of the acoustic phenomena that had been defined until then.

 Finally glue the bridge on it, wait anxiously, I already like this cavaquinho and already regretted one day I regretted having started doing it.
 The time comes, final adjustment of the frets, placement of the nut and the first string sounds, says little but tastes a lot.
 The wood vibrated all together for the first time as a result of the vibration of a string, I put the other strings, tune, lift string by string, adjust the nut and the bridge, tune and lift the strings again, what is harmony after all?
 I take and put the strings over and over again, now it sounds good.